MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vm-failover-virtual-networks.md

 - VMs have IPv4 addresses.

 ## Before you start

+Here are some considerations before you start configuring VM failover between virtual networks:

 - Ensure that the virtual switch and logical switch settings are valid and match in the VMM fabric.
 If they don't, network attach operations might not succeed after failover.
 - The primary VM must be connected to a virtual network